Are you looking for personal finance tips and tricks to make extra real money? Then this article is for you.

 There are plenty of coupons available if you Google for one.
 Use them before ordering your food and save money wherever possible.

 We all love pizzas, isn’t it?
 If you are like me and like to order Dominos, even better, Dominos keeps sending you a promotional email twice a week or so.
 Make sure you check your email before logging online to dominos and ordering pizza.

 Also, make sure you order pizzas online, you’ll get points and can use it to get a free pizza.

 At Dominos, they usually have a 60 point timer, each pizza you buy gets you 10 points, so 6 pizzas in one free medium pizza.

-Also, Dominos website is pretty good, you have a dedicated section for coupons, do check that out and select the coupon based on your preference.
+Also, Dominos’s website is pretty good, you have a dedicated section for coupons, do check that out and select the coupon based on your preference.

 Dominos was just an example here, I am sure Pizza Pizza, Pizza Nova, Pizza Hut all have similar offers and loyalty deals.

 At the end of 7 coffees, donuts or bagels you end up getting one free item.
 Make use of it.
-It is seriously worth!
+It is seriously worth it!

 Also, McDonald’s has a similar offer, buy 7 small coffee and get a medium free.
 You need to collect the coffee cup stickers on your coffee cups and claim a medium coffee once you have collected 7 of them.

-All these are simple tweaks but so much more beneficial.
+All these are simple tweaks but so much more beneficial towards your personal finance.